Join our mailing list! Scroll down to see options for membership

 PROJECTS:

-Bryan writes: April 2019 - The People's Plot was a public installation in downtown Boulder, CO on an abandoned garden bed.
+April 2019 - The People's Plot was a public installation in downtown Boulder, CO on an abandoned garden bed.
 The process began with adding fresh soil and compost to the plot before the planting of glass.
 The glass was then removed making way for vegetables and pollinator habitat.
 This project brought awareness to the community surrounding this land and helped pressure the apartment complex to take responsibility for allowing plants and pollinators to be part of their capitalist housing project as well.

-From BGOLD website: April 2018 -- Glass Corn grows from mined materials and fossil fuel just like commodity corn does.
+April 2018 -- Glass Corn grows from mined materials and fossil fuel just like commodity corn does.
 The 90 million acres in US corn production are resource reliant and environmentally destructive.
 Mainstream corn production, similar to mainstream glass blowing, is powered by fossil fuel, but there are environmentally sustainable ways to do both.
 Hazon is a Jewish environmental organization that focuses on bettering our communities through healthier practices.
 Tikkun Olam, repairing the world, can shine through the food we eat, the things we buy, and the art we make.
 Commodity Corn is profit driven; the profits from this glass corn will go directly to Hazon and to furthering our shared mission.

-THE WATER PITCHER of PEACE People from Israel, Iran and America came together to work as a team for the life force of Water.
-Bryan describes his project: BGOLD brought together people from Israel, Iran, and America to work on the same team to make a powerful piece.
+BGOLD brought together people from Israel, Iran, and America to work on the same team to make a powerful piece.
 They discussed the importance of uniting around water, as nature knows no borders and water issues affect everyone.
 This short film tells that story and brings us back to the studio during the annual Gas to Glass Channukah celebration.
 Proceeds from this project benefit the Arava Institute in Israel, a school bringing many different people together to work towards sustainable solutions.
-Here is a video for a call to action, A worthwhile 7:24 minutes of sharing, learning and fun that speaks more about Bryan’s vision of what Mindful Materialism means. https://www.youtube.com/watch?v=HSJnRN7Xi-s

 THE BOULDER APPLE TREE PROJECT

 You can read Bryan’s on-line magazine to learn more about this unique fusion of environmentally conscious groups and glass art apples.
-The Apple resonates in symbology with the Talking Stick to share ideas in a real time connection of action. https://www.bgoldglass.com/_files/ugd/50187d_0fc0a79819024d3f85db3eb5ec74ae22.pdf
+The Apple resonates in symbology with the Talking Stick to share ideas in a real time connection of action.

-SPACE TRASH PROJECT
+SPACE TRASH PROJECT:

 CONCLUSION:

 Brian is forging the way to meet the current threshold and be the change that is needed for the world today.
 Currently, he is on Sabbatical.
-As a Jew, he is mindfully living this Shmita year.
-Schmita is a Jewish value of resting the earth, reflection on where we are in our existing purpose endeavors, and the renewal that comes with a year of returning to our Source for that reflection.
+As a Jew, he is mindfully living this shmita year.
+Schmita is a Jewish value of resting the earth, reflecting on where we are in our existing purpose endeavors, and the renewing that comes with a year of returning to our Source for that reflection.
 In order to ensure his economic livelihood he had to prepare for this year with production work.
 He views this Shmita year as a time to stop production, cultivation, and releasing debts.
-Bryan shares that “This 7th year, Shmita, is, in practical practice, a Threshold year.
+Bryan shares that “This 7thyear, Shmita, is, in practical practice, a Threshold year.
 It takes Trust that there is enough.
 It is the end of one cycle and the beginning of another It is a needed practice of stepping back, release the continuous economic growth and find the joy and abundance of all that is right here now.”

 Winter 2021 - 2022 Guest Artist: Sandy Bleifer